averagehat/flux/README.md

 # flux

 This is a fork of Matt Mitchell's Flux - a Clojure based Solr client.
-It includes updates from Ricardo Mendez (ricardojmendez) to update the Solr version to 5.2.0, and updates from Michał Buczko (mbuczko) to add a nice Criteria DSL to make Solr queries bit sweeter.
-Current Apache Solr version support is `5.2.0`.
+It includes updates from Ricardo Mendez (ricardojmendez) to update the Solr version to 5.2.1, and updates from Michał Buczko (mbuczko) to add a nice Criteria DSL to make Solr queries bit sweeter.

+The current Apache Solr version supported is `5.2.1`.

 ## Installation (Leiningen)